 I usually use Aloe Dent Sensitive toothpaste and Aloe Dent Whitening toothpaste in the run-up to an important event such as a wedding when I want a little whitening boost.

 In the cooler months, I find coconut oil a little too thin for my use on my hands, nails, and feet.
 I find that using a thicker cream which will offer a larger amount of lasting moisture works a lot better.

 I love pretty much anything and everything by Weleda.
 Their products are so well made and reasonably priced for their quality.
 I love their Skin Food hand cream.
 The fragrance is fresh and uplifting, and kind of reminds me of cheery days in the summer sunshine.
 Most crucially, it provides deep, lasting, natural moisture at a reasonable price.

 Showering & Bathing

-I know some people prefer to have plain baths but I’m not that kind of gal.
+I know some people prefer to have bubble baths but I’m not that kind of gal.
 I absolutely adore natural, 2 or 3 ingredient bath bombs and bath salts.

 Coconut Oil Makeup Remover

 Everyone’s heard of using coconut oil as a hair and body moisturiser, that’s pretty old news, but have you heard of using it as a makeup remover?
-It might just be me, but when I fairly recently heard of using it as a makeup remover, I thought people must be made to do this as surely this could cause breakouts?
+It might just be me, but when I heard of using it as a makeup remover a few weeks back, I thought I’d give it a whirl.

-I’ll apply some to a cotton pad or just directly onto my face with my fingertips and massage it all over and then wipe my face down with a damp flannel.
+Apply some to a cotton pad or just directly onto the face with your fingertips and massage it all over.
+Then wipe your face with upward strokes with a damp flannel.
 It takes everything off in one go and it’s completely non-irritating.